Drusilla (daughter of Ptolemy of Mauretania): First marriage

 Her father was executed while visiting Rome in 40.
 Mauretania was annexed by Rome and later became two Roman provinces.
 Drusilla was probably raised in the Imperial Family in Rome.
 Around 53, the Roman Emperor Claudius arranged for her to marry Marcus Antonius Felix, a Greek freedman who was the Roman Governor of Judea.
-Between the years 54 to 56, Felix divorced Drusilla as he fell in love with and married the Herodian princess Drusilla.
+In 54 Felix divorced Drusilla as he fell in love with and married the Herodian princess Drusilla.

 Drusilla held the Latin honorary title of Regina.
 The Roman historian Suetonius only uses the word Regina to describe a queen regnant or a queen consort.
 According to Suetonius, she is one of the three queens whom Felix married.
 Her title may have been purely honorary; possibly it reveals Felix's influence, the high position to which Claudius had appointed him, and his quasi-royal status in the imperial court.
 (As explained by Tacitus, Felix and his brother Marcus Antonius Pallas were descended from the Greek kings of Arcadia.)
-At the time of her first marriage, Drusilla was the only daughter of a king of a former kingdom, which may explain her title; the title may also reveal the identity of her second husband.
+At the time of her first marriage, Drusilla was the only daughter of a king of a former kingdom, which may explain her title; however, title most likely means she married a ruling king after her divorce from the first husband.

 Second marriage

-In 56 Drusilla married her distant relative the Emesene Priest King, Sohaemus, who ruled from 54 until his death in 73.
+Drusilla's second husband could potentially be her distant relative, the Emesene Priest King, Sohaemus, who ruled from 54 until his death in 73.
 Sohaemus was the Priest of the Syrian Sun God, known in Aramaic as El-Gebal.
-Through marriage, Drusilla became Queen consort of the Roman client kingdom of Emesa.
-Drusilla and Sohaemus had a son, Gaius Julius Alexion, also known as Alexio II, who later succeeded his father as Emesene Priest King.
+If true, through this marriage Drusilla became Queen consort of the Roman client kingdom of Emesa.
+Drusilla and Sohaemus may have had a son, Gaius Julius Alexion, also known as Alexio II, who later succeeded his father as Emesene Priest King.
 A possible descendant of Drusilla was the Syrian queen of the 3rd century, Zenobia of Palmyra.
 According to some speculation she may also have been an ancestor of Julius Bassianus, father of empress Julia Domna (wife of the Roman emperor Septimius Severus and mother of emperor Caracalla) as well as Julia Maesa (maternal grandmother of the emperors Elagabalus and Severus Alexander).